Office hours are Monday-Friday 7:30 am- 4:30 pm | Service hours are Monday - Friday 6:30 am- 6:00 pm

 All systems are only as good as the monitoring behind them.
 We have some of the highest credentials in the alarm industry so you can rest easy knowing that Custom Alarm has your back.
 We also offer a certificate of insurance in order to receive discounts on your homeowner’s insurance.
 The discount varies based on your coverage, contact your insurance carrier for details.
 Fill out our Insurance Discount Form

 No phone, no problem!
-Custom Alarm offers multiple types of communication; internet, cell and radio for your alarm system.
-If you would like to learn more about our wireless options, please click here
+Custom Alarm offers multiple types of communication; internet, cell and radio communication known as CustomConnect for your alarm system.

 Yes, your alarm should work because it has a back-up battery in the alarm system.
-The time that your back-up battery lasts varies, but can be as little as 1 hour up to 10 hours.
+The time that your back-up battery lasts varies but can be as little as 1 hour up to 10 hours.
 If there is a power outage, your system may not be able to transmit a signal to our Monitoring Response Center (MRC) due to the type of communication that your system has and due to the operation of your system.
 We recommend changing your batteries every 2-4 years and having a back-up on your communication system.

 First, confirm that you are not in danger of a fire and that it is simply smoke which is contained and remain calm.
-If it is a life threatening situation, evacuate the premises immediately.
+If it is a life-threatening situation, evacuate the premises immediately.
 If it was only due to smoke from something burning, remain calm and disarm your alarm system (it may continue to go into alarm until the smoke condition is eliminated).
-If you are a residential customer, our dispatchers will attempt to call the house one time, than dispatch the fire department.
+If you are a residential customer, our dispatchers will attempt to call the contact person one time, then dispatch the fire department.
 If you are a commercial customer, the fire department is immediately contacted and then a call is made to the premises.
-In any situation, call our Monitoring Response Center at 1.855.285.5520 immediately to notify them of the conditions of the situation. **Note, if the fire department was dispatched already, they may still send at least one truck to verify the premises is safe. ***If fire department is a volunteer fire department, there may be a fee assessed to the homeowner or business.
+In any situation, call our Monitoring Response Center at 507-288-5520 immediately to notify them of the conditions of the situation. **Note, if the fire department was dispatched already, they may still send at least one truck to verify the premises is safe. ***If fire department is a volunteer fire department, there may be a fee assessed to the homeowner or business.